How I got pharma sales reps to trust our insights and suggestion platform

 Users were unsure if they could trust the suggestions, and if they did, weren’t sure how to execute them.

-Call Type: Whether it’s the standard 5-15 minute face-to-face “Visit”, email, virtual meeting, or something specific like a breakfast, FI can now suggest specific types of engagements according the customer’s activity or preferences.
+Call Type: Whether it’s the standard 5-15 minute face-to-face visit, email, virtual meeting, or something specific like a breakfast, the app can now suggest specific types of engagements according the doctor’s previous activity or preferences.

 Supplementary Materials: Suggestions can now recommend reps bring materials such as samples, copay cards, and marketing materials on their visits.

-Messaging: FI will now recommend topics for users to discuss with customers, such as product efficacy or clinical trials.
+Messaging: Suggestions will now recommend topics for users to discuss with customers, such as product efficacy or clinical trial results.

-We went with a card component to make the information discoverable and anchor some of the “floating” elements we designed.
+I went with a card component to make the information discoverable and anchor some of the icon elements we added.

-Creating an appointment via the icon will pre-populate the scheduler with the relevant Suggestion details, facilitating user actions.
+Tapping the + icon will pre-populate the scheduler with the relevant Suggestion details, streamlining the appointment creation process.

 Outcomes